p3d2/lacemaker/guides/create_json.md

 1. **Defining a 1st ROI**
    Start by identifying the area in the pattern that you wish to concentrate on.
 This may involve specifying a certain range of x, y and z coordinates to restrict focus to.

-   Example in markdown for defining an ROI:
+   Example in markdown for defining an ROI (ROI 1):

 ```json
 	"roi_bounds":{